FourRankers/RankIt/README.md

 ### Frontend

-First enter the frontend directory, install all the dependencies:
+Enter the frontend directory and install all the dependencies:
 ```bash
 cd frontend
 npm install